Email Us Contact

 Digital and Phone Red Flags

-In our experience, phone and digital behavior is the single most revealing category.
-Modern affairs almost always leave a digital trail, and the efforts to hide that trail create obvious patterns.
+Phone and digital behavior is often one of the most revealing categories.
+Modern affairs can leave a digital trail, and efforts to hide that trail may create obvious patterns.

 Phone Secrecy